 Placental tissues have been used as biologic dressings for over 100 years.
-Today, these stem cells derived from the amniotic fluid
+Today, these total nucleated cells derived from the amniotic fluid

-Placental tissues have been found to be a rich source of mesenchymal stem cells, proteins, carbohydrates, hyaluronic acids and growth factors essential for fetal growth and development.
+Placental tissues have been found to be a rich source of mesenchymal total nucleated cells, proteins, carbohydrates, hyaluronic acids and growth factors essential for fetal growth and development.

 Amniotic tissue, the innermost layer of the placenta, is unique in that it is “immune-privileged” and, as such, rarely evokes an immune response in the human body.
 Research has shown that amniotic tissue does not express the Class II antigens that typically evoke an immune response.
 In addition, this tissue has been shown to have anti-inflammatory, anti-microbial and anti-adhesive properties.
 The collagens in the amniotic tissue provide a structural tissue matrix for cellular attachment.
 While providing structural support to cells, the extracellular matrix assists in the migration and proliferation of the patient’s own cells to the site of injury or defect.